Below, our California bike accident lawyers discuss the following frequently asked questions about bicycle accident lawsuits in California:

 However, your safety should still be your main priority.
 If the other driver is not cooperating, is impaired, or trying to leave the scene, you should simply call the police.

-Most people carry their smartphone with them.
-It may be a good idea to take photos or video of the accident scene and record the vehicle information.
+Most people carry their smartphones with them.
+It may be a good idea to take photos or videos of the accident scene and record the vehicle information.
 You may also want to take pictures of your bike and any injuries.